Severson-Group/docs.amdc.dev/source/getting-started/tutorials/autogen/index.md

 ### Integration with AMDC

-Now, the user needs to update the user C code to incorporate the autogen code generated from Simulink.
+Now, the user needs to update the user C code developed in the ["Voltage Source Inverter" tutorial](../vsi/) to incorporate the autogen code generated from Simulink.
 Specifically, this requires modifying `task_controller_clear`, `task_controller_init`, and `task_controller_callback` functions.
-Within the callback function, the control task executes your developed code at a fixed sampling interval, where you need to include following:
+Within the callback function, the control task executes the developed code at a fixed sampling interval, and the following items need to be included:

 1. Populate inputs (e.g., sampled sensor data)
 2. Call the controller step function